youmi-zym/youmi-zym.github.io/_posts/2018-01-21-Reprojection_losses_geometry_computer_vision.md

 > "Geometry is ... concerned with questions of shape, size, relative position of figures and the properties of space” ([wikipedia](https://en.wikipedia.org/wiki/Geometry)).

+We've first seen end-to-end deep learning models for these tasks using supervised learning, for example in depth estimation ([Eigen et al. 2014](https://cs.nyu.edu/~deigen/depth/)), relocalisation ((PoseNet 2015)[http://mi.eng.cam.ac.uk/projects/relocalisation/]), stereo vision ((GC-Net)[https://arxiv.org/pdf/1703.04309.pdf]) and visual odometry ((DeepVO 2017)[http://ieeexplore.ieee.org/abstract/document/7989236/?reload=true]) are examples.
+Deep learning excels at these applications for a few reasons.
+Firstly, it is able to learn higher order features which reason over shapes and objects with larger context than point-based classical methods.
+Secondly, it is very efficient for inference to simply run a forward pass of a convolutional neural network which approximates an exact geometric function.

-In particular, I’ve noticed epipolar geometry and reprojection losses making a profound impact on deep learning in computer vision.
+Over the last year, I’ve noticed epipolar geometry and reprojection losses improving these models, allowing them to learn with unsupervised learning.
+This means they can train without expensive labelled data by just observing the world.
-They have contributed to a number of significant breakthroughs which now allow deep learning to outperform many traditional approaches to estimating geometry.
+Reprojection losses have contributed to a number of significant breakthroughs which now allow deep learning to outperform many traditional approaches to estimating geometry.
 Specifically, photometric reprojection loss has emerged as the dominant technique for learning geometry with unsupervised (or self-supervised) learning.
 We’ve seen this across a number of computer vision problems: